⭐ Premium custom basses, handcrafted in Vienna, Austria

 What's a 1000-millivolt sound like?
 It's not that your house will come crashing down, it's not three times as loud as your average 300mV bass but it's noticeably more assertive.
 We liken our sound to a roaring motorbike where you can feel the power thundering out of the tailpipe: chunky, crunchy, punchy, that's the BITE understanding of bass fun.
 For sound samples, you best head over to our youtube channel where you'll find tons of videos of all our different BITE pickups (single coils, split coils, humbuckers) in all sorts of recording setups, played by many different artists.

-And what's with strain in the fretting hand?
+And what's with the fretting hand?
 Here the strain comes primarily from high string action, that's the leeway underneath the strings, the distance between strings and frets.
-We measure it in tenths of millimeters when we set up a bass.
+We measure it in tenths of millimeters when we set up a bass before dispatching it.
 The higher your action, the more tiresome your playing.

 If high action is the reason for strain, why doesn't everybody just lower the strings?
 Strings can be lowered easily by lowering the bridge saddles or - not so easily - by reducing neck relief at the truss rod (you better let this do your local guitar shop).
 But the lower you go with your strings, the sooner you will encounter fret buzz: your strings rattling against fret tips.
 Fret buzz happens when some fret tips are higher than others, when they're not precisely on the same level.

 BITE has a double levelling process: first, we level the fretboard, then we install the frets and finally we level the frets.
-This requires skills, it is done by our experienced luthiers, most factory basses are not levelled.
-Only this double levelling process makes sure that your strings can oscillate buzzfree in a comfortable and strainless low-action setup.
+This requires luthier skills, most factory basses are not levelled.
+This double levelling process makes sure that your strings can oscillate buzzfree in a comfortable and strainless low-action setup.

 Bottom line: a soft stroke is enough on a BITE bass.
 No need for playing hard, no strain in your plucking nor fretting hand.
 Mind you, playing effortless does not mean playing emotionless!
 You can still bassface all you want and act out every single tone.
 In fact, the less effort your playing requires, the more fun the facing and acting.